wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-04-04-introducing-a-faster-bbc-news-front-page.md

 While we have managed to improve the performance of the front page considerably, there is still a lot of work to do:

 * The first meaningful paint time is still too high.
 We can improve it by loading the core CSS sooner.
 * We still send too many bytes to the client.
-A lot of this is redundant CSS, and I'm optimistic that we can cut the CSS size in half by improving our style loader.
+A good portion of this is from inline styles that are only used on IE8.
+(Update: We already have a pull request open to drop the IE8-only styles, which should reduce the amount of inline styles by about a third).
 * Style recalculations and layouts take too long on low-powered devices.
-This still needs some investigation but as a starting point we will aim to reduce DOM node nesting and simplify CSS selectors.
+This still needs some investigation.
 * We are essentially hamstrung by the "white BBC bar" at the top of the page.
 This bar contains components from other parts of the BBC like Search, Notifications, and BBC ID.
 All of these components load their own blocking CSS & JavaScript before any of the BBC News assets.
-While this is unlikely to change in the short term, we're hoping to work with the teams that own these components to reduce their impact on the page.
+While this is unlikely to change in the short term, we're hoping to work with the teams that own these components to reduce their impact.

 ### Design enhancements